 The Chair gave an overview of the process of drafting and adoption of the guidelines and invited members to come up with ideas with regards to the communication strategy in circulating the document.

-LIFE stated that they miss measures to achieve social objectives and appropriate representation of small scale fisheries in POs.
+LIFE stated that they miss measures to achieve social objectives including the appropriate and representative participation of of small scale producers in POs in the PMP Guidelines.

-The Chair clarified that the guidelines only focus on the production and marketing plans, therefore representation is not an issue to discuss in this context.
+The Chair clarified that the guidelines only focus on the production and marketing plans, therefore appropriate and representative participation in POs is not an issue to discuss in this context.
 On the social aspect, EAPO explained that it is covered in the toolbox included in the guidelines.

 The COM will provide the MAC with the list of POs for distribution.